wp-plugins/bp-profile-search/readme.txt

 To customize the profile search form, use the plugin admin page *BuddyPress -> Profile Search*.

-Note: if you can’t access the plugin admin page, try renaming your plugin folder name from *bp-profile-search* to *profile-search*.
+Note: if you can’t access the plugin admin page, try renaming your plugin folder name from *bp-profile-search* to *profile-search* and reactivating the plugin.

 == Changelog ==